-The College of Science offers majors in chemistry, computer science, biology, environmental science, kinesiology, mathematics and nursing.
-Courses in these areas as well as in chemistry, physics, geology, and astronomy provide outstanding instruction to meet core graduation requirements of students in all majors.
-Offering the Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Science in Nursing (BSN) degrees, the College seeks to prepare students with the wide variety of experiences necessary for successful careers as well as for continuing education in graduate school.
-The College is committed to small class sizes, close interpersonal relationships, and open dialog that encourage students to explore scientific boundaries and complex issues within the context of the faith and values philosophy of the university.
+The School of Natural and Applied Science offers majors in chemistry, computer science, biology, environmental science, kinesiology, and mathematics.
+Courses in these areas as well as in physics, geology, and astronomy provide outstanding instruction to meet core graduation requirements of students in all majors.
+Offering the Bachelor of Arts (BA) and Bachelor of Science (BS) degrees,, the School seeks to prepare students with the wide variety of experiences necessary for successful careers as well as for continuing education in graduate school.
+The School is committed to small class sizes, close interpersonal relationships, and open dialog that encourage students to explore scientific boundaries and complex issues within the context of the faith and values philosophy of the university.